Aliases for CST1 Gene

 GeneCards Summary for CST1 Gene

 CST1 (Cystatin SN) is a Protein Coding gene.
-Diseases associated with CST1 include denture stomatitis and stomatitis.
+Diseases associated with CST1 include Dental Caries and Denture Stomatitis.
 Among its related pathways are Salivary secretion.
-GO annotations related to this gene include cysteine-type endopeptidase inhibitor activity.
-An important paralog of this gene is CST2.
+Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase inhibitor activity.
+An important paralog of this gene is CST4.